Misconceptions About Temporary Health Coverage

 Myth 6: Short-Term Coverage is Expensive

-Many people are wrongfully lead to believe that short-term plans are more expensive than their Marketplace counterparts.
-In reality, short-term plans are usually up to 60 % less expensive than a Marketplace plan and are a PPO network.
+Many people get the wrong idea that short-term plans are more expensive than plans from the Marketplace.
+In reality, short-term plans are usually up to 60% cheaper than Marketplace plans and use a PPO network.

 Afford the Short-Term Coverage You Need with Custom Health Plans, Inc.

 If you are between jobs, waiting for Medicare eligibility to kick in, or are a younger person who can no longer remain on their parent’s health plan, health insurance is still a necessity.
 Do not live your life walking on eggshells without essential coverage until the next open enrollment period.
 We hope we could clarify some Myths about Short-Term Health Insurance with this blog post for you.